bristot/rtsl/README.md

 On a Fedora 32 box, in the directory of a patched kernel, I run:

 ```
-# make localmodconfig
+$ make localmodconfig
 ```

-Then select the kernel options as mentioned above and compile it, as easy as this.
+Then run `make menuconfig` to select the kernel options mentioned above and compile it.
 It works for me.

 ### rtsl tool